 - Exercise – it is important to have the right exercise regime

 - Your doctor, specialist (Rheumatologist, Endocrinologist or Immunologist), physiotherapist and dietician are there to help you with the many different treatment options.

-There is plenty of information available to help you manage your osteoporosis and you can download the information sheets or ring our assistance line on 1800 011 041.
+There is plenty of information available to help you manage your osteoporosis and you can download the consumer guide or ring our assistance line on 1800 011 041.